 How do I find you?

 We're 10 - 15 minutes west of downtown Columbus on Goeller Boulevard.
-See the directions page for a map and driving details.
+See the map

 What goes on during the worship services?